 About

 The Genomic Data Infrastructure (GDI) project aims to enable access to genomic and related phenotypic and clinical data to improve research, policymaking, and healthcare across Europe.
-The GDI project aims to unlock a data network of over one million genome sequences for research and clinical reference.
-This will create unprecedented opportunities for transnational and multi-stakeholder actions in personalised medicine for cancer, common, rare, and infectious diseases as well as access to a reference genome collection representing the European population (Genome of Europe).
+The GDI project seeks to unlock a data network of over one million genome sequences for research and clinical reference.

 User Portal

-The User Portal, developed by the Genomic Data Infrastructure (GDI) project, is the central entry point for accessing genomic data.
-As part of the Genomic Data Infrastructure (GDI) project, it unlocks a vast repository of over one million genome sequences, this platform is currently under development and will serve as the main European-level hub for data access, providing a user-friendly interface for researchers and healthcare professionals.
+The User Portal, developed for the Genomic Data Infrastructure (GDI) project, is the central entry point of the 1+MG initiative.
+This platform is currently under development and will serve as the main European-level hub for data discovery and access to genomic data, providing a user-friendly interface for researchers and healthcare professionals.

 Key Objectives

-• To link and to provide cross-border access to genomic and related phenotypic datasets across Europe
+• To link and provide cross-border access to genomic and related phenotypic datasets across Europe

-• To advance understanding of genomics for more precise and faster clinical decision-making, diagnostics, treatments systems, and to benefit the overall economy
+• To advance understanding of genomics for more precise and faster clinical decision-making, diagnostics, and treatment systems, and to benefit the overall economy

-• To align with the development under the European Health Data Space (EHDS)
+• To align with developments under the European Health Data Space (EHDS)

 • To facilitate research, policymaking, and healthcare improvements

-• To maintain awareness, acceptance, and trust in the main groups of stakeholders, notably European citizens, data holders, healthcare professionals, researchers, and public health authorities
+• To maintain awareness, acceptance, and trust among the main stakeholder groups — notably European citizens, data holders, healthcare professionals, researchers, and public health authorities

 How to use the data portal